canonical/checkbox/docs/explanation/configs.rst

 .. code-block:: none

     Problems:
-    -  Unexpected section [tset plan].
+    -  Unexpected section [test plan].
 Origin: /home/user/.config/checkbox.conf
     -  Unexpected variable 'wrong_var' in section [test selection] Origin: /home/user/.config/checkbox.conf

 Indeed, there is a typo in the name of the ``[test plan]`` section, and